nanlovescan/nansheng.github.io/_pages/about.md

 # News

 * I have started an intership at Flatiron Institute, working with Dr. Olivier Parcollet (6/3/2021).
-* I finished my intern project very well (8/13/2021).
-I will keep the collaboration with Flatiron people.
+* I completed my intern project satisfactorily (8/13/2021).
+I will continue the collaboration with Flatiron people.